Hines, Erik

 Fairfax, VA 22030

-Erik M. Hines, Ph.D., is a Professor of Counseling in the Division of Child, Family, and Community Engagement within the College of Education and Human Development at George Mason University.
-Dr. Hines prepares graduate students to be counselors in a clinical or school setting.
-His research agenda revolves around: (a) postsecondary readiness for Black males; (b) academic and career outcomes of Black males; (c) parental involvement and its impact on academic achievement for students of color; and (d) career exploration for students of color in the fields of Science, Technology, Engineering, and Mathematics (STEM).
+Erik M. Hines, Ph.D., is a Professor of Counseling in the Department of Counseling, Leadership, and Educational Sciences within the College of Education and Human Development at George Mason University.
+Dr. Hines research agenda focuses on the postsecondary readiness and career development of Black men and boys across various contexts (P-12, community college, 4- year college/university) and critically examines how high impact programming shape their educational and career outcomes and experiences.
+Additionally, Dr. Hines studies the career exploration of educationally vulnerable students in the fields of Science, Technology, Engineering, and Mathematics (STEM).
 He has secured over $12.5 million dollars in external and internal funding.
-Additionally, Dr. Hines has accumulated over 80 publications, including two co-edited books, Equity-Based Career Development and Postsecondary Transitions: An American Imperative and Black Males in Secondary and Postsecondary Education: Teaching, Mentoring, Advising and Counseling as well as an edited book, In Pursuit of Academics: Engaging Black Males in P-12 Schools.
-His research has appeared in peer-reviewed journals such as the Journal of Counseling and Development, Journal of Engineering Education, Journal of Multicultural Counseling and Development, Journal of Negro Education, Journal for Specialists in Group Work, Professional School Counseling, The High School Journal, Theory into Practice and Urban Education.
-Moreover, he has served as guest editor for six special issues in the following journals: Journal of College Access, Journal for Multicultural Counseling and Development, Journal of Women and Minorities in Science and Engineering, Journal for Specialists in Group Work, Professional School Counseling, and Teaching and Supervision in Counseling.
-Last, Dr. Hines is a proud American Counseling Association (ACA) Fellow, an International Colloquium on Black Males in Education Warrior Awardee, and recipient of the Al Dye Award from the Association for Specialists in Group Work.
+Additionally, Dr. Hines has accumulated over 100 publications, including three edited books, Equity-Based Career Development and Postsecondary Transitions: An American Imperative, Black Males in Secondary and Postsecondary Education: Teaching, Mentoring, Advising and Counseling, and In Pursuit of Academics: Engaging Black Males in P-12 Schools.
+His research has appeared in notable peer-reviewed journals such as the Journal of Counseling and Development, Journal of Engineering Education, Journal of Multicultural Counseling and Development, Journal of Negro Education, Journal for Specialists in Group Work, Professional School Counseling, The Educational Psychologist, The High School Journal, Theory into Practice and Urban Education.
+Moreover, he has served or is serving as guest editor for several special issues in the following journals: Career Development Quarterly, Journal of College Access, Journal for Multicultural Counseling and Development, Journal of Women and Minorities in Science and Engineering, Journal for Specialists in Group Work, Professional School Counseling, Teaching and Supervision in Counseling, and Urban Education.
+Dr. Hines is on the top 200 education scholars in the 2025 RHSU Edu-Scholar Public Influence Rankings in Education Week.
+Last, Dr. Hines is a proud American Counseling Association (ACA) Fellow, an International Colloquium on Black Males in Education Warrior Awardee, and recipient of the Al Dye Award from the Association of Specialists in Group Work.

 College and career readiness

-Career exploration for students of color in the fields of Science, Technology, Engineering, and Mathematics (STEM)
+Career exploration for educationally vulnerable students in the fields of Science, Technology, Engineering, and Mathematics (STEM)

 Books